-There are many legends and some controversy as to how Taijiquan (Tai Chi) was created, and with the tendency to ascribe the creation of important features to mithycal figures in chinese culture, it is not uncommon to find experienced students who have no idea of the historical facts regarding the birth of the style.
+There are many legends and some controversy as to how Taijiquan (Tai Chi) was created, and with the tendency to ascribe the creation of important features to mythical figures in Chinese culture, it is not uncommon to find experienced students who have no idea of the historical facts regarding the birth of Taijiquan (Tai Chi).

 The martial art today known as Taijiquan (Tai Chi) was systematized by Chen Wangting (1600-1680), a local military commander in the district of Wen (Wenxian), in the center of China, somewhat to the south of Beijing, in the 17th century.
 Chen Wangting evidently did not create Taijiquan (Tai Chi) out of nothing.
 It is obvious that before retiring from service, after the fall of the Ming dinasty in 1644, he had learned various martial techniques and styles, thus receiving their influence, besides that of other common bodywork practices of the time, such as duna and daoyin.
 Moreover, the present form of Chen family Taijiquan (Tai Chi) is not the same as 350 years ago.
-Both the appearence and the content have been perfected by the passing generations, from the 9th to which Chen Wangting belonged, to the 19th generation led by Grandmaster Chen Xiaowang.
+Both the appearance and the content have been perfected by the passing generations, from the 9th to which Chen Wangting belonged, to the 19th generation led by Grandmaster Chen Xiaowang.

-The french historians Thomas Dufresne and Jacques Nguyên, building upon others, among which the famous chinese historian Tang Hao (1897-1959), propose the thesis that the style created by Chen Wangting descends from the martial styles of Generals Yu Dayou (1503-1579) and Qi Jiguang (1528-1588).
+The french historians Thomas Dufresne and Jacques Nguyên, building upon others, among which the famous Chinese historian Tang Hao (1897-1959), propose the thesis that Taijiquan (Tai Chi), the art created by Chen Wangting, descends from the martial styles of Generals Yu Dayou (1503-1579) and Qi Jiguang (1528-1588).

 In the 16th century General Qi Jiguang was sent by the central government to save the situation in a battle against the Wo kou (japanese pirates), where many others had failed, including the Shaolin monks.
 General Qi Jiguang was successfull, and his martial style gained great prestige.
 He is the author of the Jixiao Xinshu, a treatise comprising 32 illustrated techniques and a synthesis of 16 martial styles of the end of the Ming era.